mgeitz/tbdchat/README.txt

       - Probably move the primary execution loop in main of client to its own method again.

       - Notify all in room when someone else in the room leaves (currently sends message to default channel when a user disconnects)

-      - Sanatize client buffer input on the server